Ctrlmonster/matrix-tic-tac-toe-checker/README.md

-This solution is still understandable if you think it through, starting by the fact that the equation `(2 * b - a) === c` finds all correct solutions, but includes some false positives (a, b, c being the selected cells in sorted order).
+This solution is still understandable if you think it through, starting by the fact that the equation `(2 * b - a) === c` finds all correct solutions, but includes some false positives (a, b, c being the selected – numerically labelled – cells in some sorted order).
-Extending this logic to the matrix indices after sorting the entries by each index separately filters out all false positives.
+Applying this criterion to both matrix indices, after sorting the entries by each index separately, filters out all false positives and only leaves the correct ones.

 Character wise this solution still ends up pretty short if you go ham on variable names (~100 characters).